Mastercard-Gateway/gateway-android-sdk/README.md

 ## Initialize the Sample App

-This sample app requires a running instance of our [Gateway Test Merchant Server](https://github.com/Mastercard/gateway-test-merchant-server).
+This sample app requires a running instance of our [**Gateway Test Merchant Server**](https://github.com/Mastercard/gateway-test-merchant-server).
 Follow the instructions for that project and copy the resulting URL of the instance you create.

 After you pull this sample app code down, open the *gradle.properties* file.
 There are three fields which must be completed in order for the sample app to run a test transaction.